EB-1B Processing Time Texas Service Center 2026

 - EB-1B Processing Time National Benefits Center 2026

-Can I appeal if my EB-1B petition is denied?
+Can I work while my EB-1B petition is pending?

 What is the difference between EB-1A and EB-1B?